DarrenSeubert/MelodyMapper/DEPLOYMENT.md

 ## Verifying Deployment

-Verify the deployment:

-- Ensure you are connected to the UW-Madison VPN to access internal resources.

-- Access the project via http://cs506-team-05.cs.wisc.edu/.
+- Access the application via your server’s IP or domain in a web browser (e.g., http://localhost by default).
+- The frontend, backend, and database should all be running and accessible.

 ## Updating the Deployment

-To update the deployment with the latest changes from the repository:
+To update the production deployment with the latest changes from the repository:

 1. Pull the latest changes: